Digital Marketing

 There are headline analyzer tools that help you tweak your ad headlines to grab more eyeballs.

-The latest in the digital marketing scene is the Automated App Ads or AAA from Facebook.
+The latest in the digital marketing scene is the Automated App Ads, or AAA, from Facebook.
 This tool lets you test various combinations of 50 creatives (images, text, and videos) to see which one performs the best.

 Another way to understand why something is not working is to ask the users themselves.
 Exit surveys and polls can help you understand customer behavior (what made them click or not click on an ad).